mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200314_r1_O2_tetracycline/README.md

 ---
 status: Rejected
-reason: experiment not yet completed
+reason: O2-R1740 does not follow the expected trend.
+Possible contamination.
 ---

 # 2020-03-14 Plate Reader Growth Measurement

+## Purpose
 The objective of this experiment is to measure the growth rate differences of all of the O2 constructs with more precision.

-## Purpose

 ## Strain Information